Frances Belford Wayne: Awards

 In 1922, she was awarded a University Recognition gold medal from the University of Colorado for "ready and effective championship of sound efforts and movements for the public well being."
 Wayne was named "Woman of the Year" by the Business and Professional Women's Club of Denver in 1946.

 Personal life

 Frances Belford married John Anthony Wayne before 1906; they soon separated and divorced in 1908.
-She died in Central City from cancer in 1951.
+She died in Central City from cancer on July 16, 1951.